crevulus/evans-chronicle/README.md

 - [x] ~~Change template logic to computed props (more performant)~~
 - [ ] Delete window showing for all posts
 - [ ] Location on safari
-- [ ] Rendering anew on page switching
+- [ ] Rendering a new on page switching